captainedward/pointlesstuff/Record with ffmpeg/README.md

 ## This folder collects scripts to record both screen and audio using ffmpeg.
 * record_audio_pc

-records specific output
+Records specific audio output
 * record_webcam

-records device /dev/video0
+Records device /dev/video0
 * take_pictures

 Takes the first frame of a video as a .jpeg image.